 Dot painting has been used to symbolise Aboriginal culture, and to a minor extent, Australian culture in general.
 The dot patterns are used on souvenirs, uniforms of Qantas staff, and wine bottles.
 The style developed in the 1970s when a white school teacher north of Alice Springs, Geoffrey Bardon, encouraged children to paint a mural using traditional body and sand painting techniques.
 Using acrylics, the children created a new style of painting.

 Complete acceptance of dot painting as a symbol of Australia has been complicated by a number of issues.
 Firstly, the stye is seen more as representative of Aborigines that all Australians.
 Even using it to define Aborigines is problematic.
-Because the style evolved froma traditional art form that was used in only one region of Australia, and which was not used by other Aboriginal tribes around Australia, it is not a true reflection of all Aborigines.
-Using it to define Aborigines as a whole is a bit like using the English rose to define Europeans.
+Because the style evolved from a traditional art form that was used in only one region of Australia it is not a true reflection of all Aborigines.
+In other words, using it to define Aborigines as a whole is a bit like using the English rose to define Europeans.

 Admittedly, culture usually has its genesis in one small area and subsequently spreads out over a wider area.
 The dot pattern could do the same.
 There are plenty of Aborigines with no traditional association with dot painting that now use the dots in their art.
 Potentially, non-Aborigines could also assimilate the style.
 The incorporation of the dot pattern into a number of different designs indicates that there are many non-Aborigines that want to use the pattern to define themselves.
 Additionally, the genesis of the style was an example of cultural fusion.